fballestermacia/simphony/README.md

 ## Examples

 In this section, we will showcase a couple of calculations.
-It is reccomended that you try to replicate theese examples so as to familiarize yourself with the workflow of Phonnier and to make sure your installation is correct.
+It is reccomended that you try to replicate theese examples so as to familiarize yourself with the workflow of Simphony and to make sure your installation is correct.

 ### Surface states on an Obstructed Atomic Band Representation: $\text{AgP}_2$